 It is not an exaggeration to say that there is usually a 10% padding on the premium for each quote an agent receives, for every line of coverage quoted.

-QUESTION: Why doesn’t your agent request the underwriter to remove that “padding” and offer the lowest quote possible, up front?
+QUESTION: Why doesn’t your agent request the underwriters to remove that “padding” and offer the lowest quote possible, up front?

-ANSWER: Because every dollar taken off the premium is money taken out of the agent’s commission.
-It is for this reason that the agent is never looking out of the insurance buyer’s best interest.
+ANSWER: Because every dollar taken off the premium is money taken out of the agent’s commission check.
+It is for this reason that the agent is never truly looking out of the insurance buyer’s best interest.

-Please contact us for a free consultation regarding how much premium we may be able to save your company.
+Please contact me for a free consultation regarding how much premium I may be able to save your company.